Raspberry Pi Pico W and Pico 2 W

 Try it out

-Start a browser on http://IP_ADDRESS where IP_ADDRESS is the board's IP address assigned by your DHCP server.
+Start a browser and connect to http://IP_ADDRESS where IP_ADDRESS is the board's IP address assigned by your DHCP server.
 You should see a login screen.

 From here on, please go to the device dashboard tutorial and repeat some of the steps depicted there